DmitriLyalikov/pdt-extract/README.md

 Please refer to this excellent link to better understand the algorithm : "http://justin-liang.com/tutorials/canny/"

 Important Points:
-- I have used a relatively slow iterative approach to perform the function of Double Thresholding Hysterisis, a better and time-saving alternative is to use a recursive algorithm which tracks the edges.
+- I have used a relatively slow iterative approach to perform the function of Double Thresholding Hysteresis, a better and time-saving alternative is to use a recursive algorithm which tracks the edges.
 - The value of Sigma to implement Gaussian Blur is image specific, different values can be tested to see which give the best estimate of edges.
 - The ratio of the thresholds is again another variable, but the ones that I have used in the code give pretty good estimates for any particular image.